-Jonathan Brigg (born November 22nd 1984) is a composer, pianist and music teacher.
-Jon hails from Bradford, where as a boy he played trombone in the Wibsey Brass and Reed Band and honed his pianistic abilities as accompanist for local choral societies and dance schools.
-Between 2003-8 he studied composition and musicology at the University of Manchester, gaining a first class degree in music and completing a MusM with distinction.
-He undertook doctoral research at the University of York in 2011, exploring intersections between contemporary jazz and classical music styles, and became an HRC Postdoctoral Research Fellow in 2015.
-His teachers include Camden Reeves, Kevin Malone, John Casken and William Brooks.
-He has benefited from residencies with the London Philharmonic Orchestra (Young Composer 2015-16/Magnus Lindberg mentor) and at the MacDowell Colony (USA) and was a finalist in Britten Sinfonia Opus 2013.
+Jonathan Brigg (born November 22nd 1984) is a Bradford-born composer now living in Oxford, UK.
+As a boy he played the trombone in Wibsey Brass and Reed Band and honed his pianistic abilities as accompanist for local choral societies and dance schools.
+Between 2003-8 he studied composition at the University of Manchester, gaining a first class degree in music and completing a MusM with Distinction.
+He undertook doctoral research at the University of York in 2011, exploring points of intersection between contemporary jazz and classical music styles, and became an HRC Postdoctoral Research Fellow in 2015.
+His teachers include Kevin Malone, John Casken and William Brooks.
+Jon has been awarded residencies with the London Philharmonic Orchestra (one of four Young Composers, 2015-16) and at the MacDowell Colony (New Hampshire, USA); he was a finalist in Britten Sinfonia Opus 2013.
 In 2015 he was a prize winner at the YCM (Young Composers Meeting) in Apeldoorn, Netherlands.
-Brigg worked extensively as a conductor and pianist throughout Yorkshire, before moving to London to pursue further composing opportunities.
-He teaches piano and composition in the Islington area and leads a jazz/contemporary group, Stoop Quintet, which has performed at the Vortex and the in EFK London Jazz Festival.
+Jon has worked extensively as a conductor and pianist and now teaches piano in the Islington area of London.
+He leads a contemporary jazz group, Stoop Quintet, which has performed at the Vortex and the in EFK London Jazz Festival.